devopsdays/devopsdays-web/content/page/organizing.md

 - Insurance/taxes
 - Payment for accounting services

 **Important Reminder:** As you've seen in the rules above, these events are not for individual or corporate profit.
 This includes extravagant expenses for the benefit of organizers.
+We can't give precise numbers as to what qualifies as extravagant since that would vary widely.
 A good rule of thumb might be, would you be OK with a charity you donated to having this expense?
 What about a politician that you don't support?

-Examples of reasonable expenses for organizers:
+Incomplete list of examples of reasonable expenses for organizers:

 - Travel / lodging to and from your event
-- Travel / lodging at other DevOpsDays events for the purpose of making yours better
+- Economy travel / lodging to and from other DevOpsDays events for the purpose of making yours better
 - Local transportation to from the event or planning meetings
 - Clothing such as shirts to make the team stand out during the event
 - **Reasonable** food and beverage for meetings before and after the event

-Examples of unreasonable expenses for organizers:
+Incomplete list of examples of unreasonable expenses for organizers:

 - Gifts not given to attendees and / or speakers
 - Extravagant food and beverage for meetings
+- Business / First class travel

 ---